nrfconnect/sdk-nrf/samples/bluetooth/peripheral_lbs/README.rst

 ================

 LED 1:
-   Blinks when the main loop is running (that is, the device is advertising) with a period of 2 seconds, duty cycle 50%.
+   Blinks when the main loop is running (that is, the device is advertising) with a period of two seconds, duty cycle 50%.

 LED 2:
-   On when the development kit is connected.
+   Lit when the development kit is connected.

 LED 3:
-   On when the development kit is controlled remotely from the connected device.
+   Lit when the development kit is controlled remotely from the connected device.

 Button 1:
    Send a notification with the button state: "pressed" or "released".